jones58/typespotting/README.md

 ## Building and Debugging

-- I decided i wanted the color scheme to randomise on launch between ten options, so i set about building it.
+- I decided i wanted the colour scheme to randomise on launch between ten options, so i set about building it.
 I broke this down, starting with the CSS then thinking about the JavaScript with pseudocode.
   - It took me about forty minutes to get this all working, I had to debug as I went along, writing what I thought was the right JavaScript, then debugging by wrapping it in a comment and changing the CSS until that worked with the standard "colorScheme1" as the class for HTML, then going back and fixing the JS, using Console.log(), the RunJS app and ChatGPT as I went along.
   - I named and separated this code into its function named randomColorScheme() so that I could reuse it when I wanted to, like for the images changing.
   - I got pretty excited when I got this working, so much so that I kept reloading the page.
-  - In my testing, I decided to take it down to 9 color schemes because one of the combinations (number 10) wasn't quite readable enough.
+  - In my testing, I decided to take it down to 9 colour schemes because one of the combinations (number 10) wasn't quite readable enough.
 - Next, I set up building my HTML and CSS, using my planning wireframe as a guide.
   - It was good to realise that I could minimise the svg code in VSCodium.
   - Adding the image, I wondered what size would make sense as a base px width, so i looked up the smallest mobile width in common active use and it came to be 320px (for iPhone 5), so I set the image width to 300px and set left and right margin with calc() to centre the image.